minzsiure/minzsiure.github.io/index.md

 <!-- <h2 id="research">Research Interests</h2>
 Include but not limited to:
-- **Theoretical/Computational Neuroscience:** learning, memory, cognition, population coding, attractor model.
+- <strong>Theoretical/Computational Neuroscience:<strong> learning, memory, cognition, population coding, attractor model.
-- **Machine Learning:** biologically plausible learning system, AI Alignment and safe deployment.
+- <strong>Machine Learning:<strong> biologically plausible learning system, AI Alignment and safe deployment.
 Exploring AI regulation + policy making.
-- **NeuroAI:** A combo of both displines, where the brain inspires better learning algorithm, and AI aids our understanding of the brain.
+- <strong>NeuroAI:<strong> A combo of both displines, where the brain inspires better learning algorithm, and AI aids our understanding of the brain.

 I believe good research needs both the depth and breath of knowledge and understanding.
 This enables meaningful associations, and thus leads to breakthroughs.
-So, I am always open to new things :) Before **CompNeuro** and **NeuroAI**, I did research in **Bionics**, **Nuclear Science**, and **Genomics**. -->
+So, I am always open to new things :) Before <strong>CompNeuro<strong> and <strong>NeuroAI<strong>, I did research in <strong>Bionics<strong>, <strong>Nuclear Science<strong>, and <strong>Genomics<strong>. -->

 ## CV